VasilisMpletsos/MaskRadio/README.md

 2. Go HTTPS (certificate)?
 3. Count Connected Users
 4. Shape form better according to resolution of screen!
+5. Add youtube search API to song and when click something set value to link ot title?
 5. Auto load song when send and add it to a playlist!
-(Prioritry)
 6. Change color according to music!

 Contributor: https://github.com/ZiposC